J-Punnawich/merge-sorted-test/README.md

 ```

-This will execute the Jest tests and report any failures.
+This will execute the Jest tests and report any failures